gtrak/garytrakhman.com/blog/src/content/blog/2023-02-21-robust-risk-reduction-1.md

 pubDate: "Feb 21 2023"
 ---

+This is post 1 in a series on mitigating tech debt.

 # Why

 A common issue that many engineering teams face is tension between the priority of tech debt and the priority of